Agenda

 Have you struggled with how to talk to your child about their NF1 diagnosis?
 Or how to answer their questions about NF1?
 This presentation describes research of parents' experience when they have, or have not, chosen to tell their child about a diagnosis of NF1.
 The information from this research was used to develop two new resources for families: Super Emerson- an activity book about NF1 for kids and Talking to Your Child about NF1- a companion guide for parents.

-time icon June 20, 2025 04:30 PM
+June 20, 2025 04:30 PM

 NF1 and Plexiform Neurofibroma: Updates in Treatment and Clinical Trials